Ernie Roche

 Ernest Charles Roche (February 4, 1930 – January 2, 1988) was a Canadian professional ice hockey defenceman.
 He played four games in the National Hockey League for the Montreal Canadiens during the 1950–51 season.
-The rest of his career, which lasted from 1950 to 1961, was spent in the minor leagues.
+The rest of his career, which lasted from 1950 to 1961, was spent in the minor leagues for numerous teams, including the Vancouver Canucks and the Montreal Royals.